merge-api/react-agent-handler-chat/README.md

 This package provides a simple React hook to integrate the Agent Handler Chat widget into your React application.
 It handles script loading, initialization, and provides a clean React API.

+**Design Philosophy**: Ultra-simple, no retry logic.
+The hook:
+1. Loads the script once
+2. Initializes once
+3. Cleans up on unmount
-**Design Philosophy**: Config is immutable after mount.
-The hook loads the script once, initializes once, and cleans up on unmount.
-This eliminates unnecessary complexity and provides optimal performance.
+4. Config is immutable after mount

+This eliminates complexity, prevents infinite loops, and provides optimal performance.

 For detailed information about the Agent Handler Chat widget architecture and how this package works, please refer to the [agent-handler-chat README](https://github.com/merge-api/agent-handler-chat).